-- The student may appeal the decision of the Associate Dean to the Committee on Academic Standards (CAS) within three business days of receipt of the Associate Dean's decision. - The Committee on Academic Standards (CAS) will review all work submitted, and render a final determination within five business days of receipt. - The CAS decision may include affirmation of the Associate Dean's decision, or referral to the Dean for final review and resolution.
+- The student may appeal the decision of the Associate Dean to the Committee on Academic Standards (CAS) within three business days of receipt of the Associate Dean's decision. - The Committee on Academic Standards (CAS) will review supporting documentation provided by the student, all work submitted, and any other documentation relevant to the appeal including but not limited to information on prior appeal decisions and render a final determination within five business days of receipt. - The CAS may affirm or overturn the prior decision of the Associate Dean or refer to the Dean for a final review and resolution.

-Upon final resolution at any level of appeal (professor of record, Associate Dean, CAS, or the Dean), a final course grade will be assigned and submitted to the Office of the Registrar.
+Upon final resolution at any level of appeal (professor of record, Associate Dean, or CAS), a final course grade will be assigned and submitted to the Office of the Registrar.